REIKI: A Path for all

 A Japanese Monk, Mikao Usui, is the founder of the Reiki system of healing.
 He rediscovered the healing method in ancient books but didn't know how to apply it until he had a mystical experience while meditating and fasting on Mount Kurama, a sacred mountain of Japan, in 1922.

-The word REIKI comes from two Japanese words: Rei, meaning universal energy and Ki, meaning the energy that animates all living beings (equivalent to the Chinese word Qi, and the word Prana for Hindus).
+The word REIKI comes from two Japanese words: Rei, meaning universal energy and Ki, meaning the energy that animates all living beings (equivalent to the Chinese word Qi, and the Prana for Hindus).
 When Rei and Ki flow harmoniously together, we are in optimal physical, mental, emotional and spiritual health.

 What does a Reiki practitioner do?